 Severe constipation can cause more serious symptoms such as:

-- a swollen, hard tummy (abdomen)
+- a swollen, hard tummy (with or without pain)

 - very liquid diarrhoea that you can’t control at all (overflow diarrhoea)

 - being unable to pass urine (urinary retention)